Astro-Simon/Stacking-HI-datacube/README.md

   1. Download `main.py` and the folder `modules/`.
   2. Create a parameter file called `param_file.txt`.
   3. Execute `main.py`.
-  4. With a bit of luck you should see the results in you `PATH_RESULTS` folder.
+  4. With a bit of luck you should see the results in the `PATH_RESULTS` folder.

 ## Results
 The outputs created by the software: